 Up to and including the year ended December 31, 2015, the Union sponsored two separate health and welfare plans: The Edmonton Pipe Industry Health and Welfare Plan and the Alberta Refrigeration Industry Benefit Plan.
 Effective May 1, 2016, the two plans sponsored by the Union amalgamated and all members of both plans now obtain their benefits through The Edmonton Pipe Industry Health and Welfare Fund.
-The Edmonton Pipe Industry Health & Welfare Fund invoices, on a monthly basis, the Alberta Refrigeration Industry Benefit Plan for the costs of claims for the former Alberta Refrigeration Benefit Plan members until the Alberta Refrigeration Industry Benefit Plan's net assets are fully expended.
-After those net assets have been fully exhausted The Edmonton Pipe Industry Health & Welfare Fund will assume liability for all costs and expenses related to the former Alberta Refrigeration Benefit Plan members.
+The Edmonton Pipe Industry Health and Welfare Fund invoices, on a monthly basis, the Alberta Refrigeration Industry Benefit Plan for the costs of claims for the former Alberta Refrigeration Benefit Plan members until the Alberta Refrigeration Industry Benefit Plan's net assets are fully expended.
+After those net assets have been fully exhausted The Edmonton Pipe Industry Health and Welfare Fund will assume liability for all costs and expenses related to the former Alberta Refrigeration Benefit Plan members.

+The following is a brief summary of the main benefits of the Health and Welfare Plan in effect at December 31, 2018.
 For more complete information, reference should be made to the Health and Welfare Trust Agreement, and the Health and Welfare Plan documents.